RxBroadcast/RxBroadcast/README.md

 Project status
 --------------

-This library is still under development.
+This library is under development.

 Known issues: